gcassel/Modular-Organizing-Terminology/terms/extend.md

 #### Notes

-This is a placeholder definition; needs work.
+This is a skeletal definition; needs work.